Cub11k/Cub11k/README.md

 ### Hi Github👋!
 I am a student of Bachelor's program in applied maths and computer science at MSU named after M.V.
 Lomonosov.
-I love programming and now I'm willing to start my career in IT.
+I love programming and now I'm willing to start my career in Israeli HighTech.

 ### Checkout some of my projects